 What is gamification?

-The purpose of gamification in training is to avoid long, boring sequences of raw information, and add activities that will motivate and engage learners to continue.
-It can also help learners achieve specific learning goals
+The purpose of gamification in training is to avoid long, boring sequences of raw information.
+It makes learning more enjoyable and effective by leveraging our natural inclination towards competition, achievement, and rewards and help learners achieve specific learning goals.

 A clear distinction to make is that gamification is not the same as adding in a game.
 Gamification is simply a matter of enhancing material so that it becomes more fun and engaging for a trainee, rather than designing an entire game that contains related content.